tbidne/shrun/configuration.md

 **Arg:** `-c, --config PATH`

 **Description**: Path to TOML config file.
 If this argument is not given we automatically look in the XDG config directory e.g. `~/.config/shrun/config.toml`.
+The `--no-config` option disables `--config` and the automatic XDG lookup.

 Examples can be found in [examples](./examples).